csbenz/toBeInSeasonOrNotToBeInSeason/index.md

 </p>

 <p>
-  This page is best viewed in Chromium.
-Other browsers such as Firefox may not display some mvisualizations.
+  This page is best viewed in the Chromium browser.
+Other browsers such as Firefox may not display some mvisualizations correctly.
 </p>